Rinrodan/HanaBustillos.com/content/blog/timothy-letters-one.md

 date: 2023-07-02
 draft: false
 description: "Timothy Letters: Part One - God chooses people who feel unprepared, if you feel unprepared to be a good mother... that's okay."
-tags: ["motherhood", "love", "Christian Parenting", "Timothy Letters", "ready to be a mother", "example for my kids"]
+tags: [ "Motherhood", "love", "Christian Parenting", "Timothy Letters", "ready to be a mother", "example for my kids" ]
 series: Timothy Letters
 thumbnail: /images/projects/timothy-letters/timothyLetters1.webp
 thumbDescription: a baby bath